Copyright 2021 Queenidog - All Rights Reserved

 Sunday, April 04, 2021

 I had three interations of the logic board to control this display, i.e. I made 3 different boards.
-The first had the Arduino off-board, the second had the Atmega 328 MCU (as used in the UNO) on board but port expanders used I2C for serial->parallel conversion and data latching.
+The first had the Arduino off-board, the second had the Atmega 328 MCU (as used in the UNO) on-board with 23017 port expanders.
 Third board uses DM13 LED latches and 74HC540 driver ICs.
 (I actually had FOUR different boards...see Phase 2).

 I first used 23017 port expanders and while this worked, it would be slow.
 And...I didn't have any libraries to use to facilitate getting graphics and scrolling text on the display.
 It would take me a year to write the software.
 So I scrapped this plan and mimicked an Adafruit 16x32 LED display conforming my logic lines to the HUB75 protocol.
 That way I could use Adafruit's excellent libraries not only for the panel but their GFX library they supply with all their graphic display sales.
 It worked!

-Phase 1 of this project has been completed.
+Phase 1 (8x32) of this project is complete.
 Phase 2 will see Phase 1 hardware duplicated, for an overall 16x32 Pixel display